 Greater Shepparton City Council has been developing initiatives within three key areas:

-- Acknowledgement plaques at town entrance boundaries
+- Acknowledgement plaques at town entrance boundaries.

-- "Acknowledgement of the Traditional Owners" page on our website
+- "Acknowledgement of the Traditional Owners" page on our website.

-- Partnerships: Greater Shepparton City Council aims to develop and maintain strong and meaningful relationships throughout the community.
+Greater Shepparton City Council aims to develop and maintain strong and meaningful relationships throughout the community.

-Council is in the process of developing a Reconciliation Action Plan.
+Council has developed a Reconciliation Action Plan.